Tracker should have it's own default issue status

 Why does each tracker need a "stop" status?
 Doesn't having a status "close" an issue provide the same basic idea, or do you have a situation where a single issue status is "open" for one tracker but "closed" for another tracker?

-#19 Updated by Domingo Galdos about 4 years ago
+#19 Updated by Domingo Galdos over 4 years ago

 We could really use this, along with #973 (either would help a lot of course) to allow different projects to have different workflows without driving the administrator crazy.